xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

 S3, and both trigger and watch deployments when you get a green build.

 ### Step 1: Create an IAM user for CircleCI to use
-You should create an [IAM][] user to use solely for builds on CircleCI, that way you have control over exactly which of your resources can be accessed by code running as part of your build.
+You should create an [IAM user][] to use solely for builds on CircleCI, that way you have control over exactly which of your resources can be accessed by code running as part of your build.

 Take note of the Access Key ID and Secret Access Key allocated to your new IAM user, you'll need these later.

-For deploying with Code Deploy your IAM user needs to be able to access S3 and Code Deploy at a minimum.
+For deploying with CodeDeploy your IAM user needs to be able to access S3 and CodeDeploy at a minimum.

 #### S3 IAM policy
 CircleCI needs to be able to upload application revisions to your S3 bucket.